Why Learning Needs to be Co-Owned by HR and Business Units When Building Organisational Capability

 What are the challenges to institutionalising L&D co-ownership for capability?

-Creating champions when new responsibilities for those previously free of L&D accountability means shaking up the status quo.
-For business unit owners, that means time lost and added responsibility in order to help design, inform and report on learning initiatives.
+You shake up the status quo when creating champions, because you’re adding new responsibilities to the workloads of those previously free of L&D accountability.
+For business unit owners, that means time lost and added work in order to help design, inform and report on learning initiatives.

 If learning is not currently recognised or rewarded in your organisation or if function owners don’t even champion learning amongst their employees, there’ll be little motivation for them to share ownership.
 Poor program execution that drops the ball on the KPIs business leaders actually care about (employee engagement, process and performance improvement, team effectiveness) will do little to convince them to the cause.